Table of contents

 Using the mobile time clock with GPS location, Darren was able to have better overview of where his teams are at all time.

-Connecteam’s integration with Quickbooks Online also allows managers to easily export timesheets for 100% accurate payroll.
+Connecteam’s integration with Quickbooks Online and Gusto also allows managers to easily export timesheets for 100% accurate payroll.

 Contractors that work with insurance companies know that compliance is key, and straying from guidelines and regulations could spell doom for your business.
 Still, compliance is an issue for many contractors.